What is the Ross Mathematics Program?

 Are the students segregated from college students, and from other summer camps?

 The Ross Mathematics Program usually fills up several floors of the dormitory.
-Other camps are held on campus.
+Other summer camps may be held on campus.
 Their participants arrive and leave throughout the summer and some of them might occupy the same dormitory building.

 What are the security arrangements in the dorm?

-The dormitory is locked, accessible only by key card, and each suite has its own lock and key.
-In spite of these arrangements there is always some potential for theft or other crime, so we advise students to not bring valuable items or large amounts of cash.
+The dormitory is locked, accessible only by key card.
+Each suite has its own lock and key.
+In spite of these arrangements there is always some potential for theft or other crime, so we advise students not to bring valuable items or large amounts of cash.

 Will the Ross counselors check that students eat good food, do laundry, clean their room, etc.?